Biological Sciences BSc (Hons)

 The University does not sponsor students to study on part-time programmes in the UK under the Student Visa route.
 International Applicants must therefore have other valid immigration leave to study on this programme.

-Advanced entry into Year 2 or Year 3 is possible for students with suitable qualifications.
+Advanced entry into Year 2, or Year 3 of this course is possible for students with suitable qualifications.
+See the individual year tabs for more information.

 SQA Higher